 - Our prices include course books, logbooks, shipping to one address, and port taxes/marina fees.
 Provisions are not included.

-- The boat has a fully equipped galley including a small fridge, stove/oven, microwave, cookware, dishes and utensils for you to prepare meals.
-There is an electric tea kettle, and french press.
+- The boat has a fully equipped galley including a small fridge, stove/oven, microwave, cookware, dishes, and utensils to prepare meals.
+There is an electric tea kettle, and a french press.
 You can expect to anchor for lunch.

-- If you prefer not to cook, there are several excellent restaurants within walking distance.
-Our marina has also a great deli serving breakfast lunch and dinner.
+- If you prefer not to cook, several excellent restaurants are within walking distance.
+Our marina also has a great deli serving breakfast lunch and dinner.

 - If scheduling permits, you may be able to stay aboard the Beneteau Oceanis 37’ Platinum Edition the night before, or the night after your class begins or ends.

-- If you prefer to stay in a hotel, our marina is within walking distance to the Sheraton Harbor Resort and Marina
+- If you prefer to stay in a hotel, our marina is within walking distance of the Sheraton Harbor Resort and Marina

 If for any reason you need to cancel, all cancellations need to be in writing or email.